 Transfer courses are applied to the most appropriate learning domain, based on articulations vetted through the Transfer Articulation Center according to the posted learning outcomes and writing expectations for each requirement.

-- Students who enter with 30 or more quarter hours may not take Discover Chicago/Explore Chicago or Focal Point courses.
-They should complete two domain electives outside their area of specialization, using either transfer credit or DePaul credit.
+Students who enter DePaul with 30 or more quarter hours may not enroll in Discover Chicago/Explore Chicago or Focal Point courses.
+Instead, they will complete two domain electives outside their area of specialization, using either transfer credit or DePaul credit.

-- Transfer students who enter DePaul with earned credit for WRD 104 need not participate in the on-line Writing Placement Process.
-They can satisfy the second writing course requirement by taking any one of the following expository writing courses:
+Transfer students who enter DePaul with earned credit for WRD 104 and not WRD 103 may satisfy the second writing course requirement by taking any one of the following expository writing courses:

 WRD 103 Composition and Rhetoric I

 WRD 300 Composition and Style

 Permission to substitute an open elective for the second writing course may be granted based on a review of documentation showing superior achievement and/or professional experience in advanced, expository writing.
 For more information, please contact the First-Year Writing Program Office.